 Chengdu, the capital of Sichuan Province, has become one of the trendiest cities in China.
 The food is legendary, the nightlife is vibrant, the cost of living is lower than Beijing or Shanghai, and the city has a famously relaxed pace.
 Many students love living there.

 Chengdu is a fantastic place to live and a legitimate study destination, especially for intermediate learners who already have solid pronunciation foundations.
-For true beginners trying to build clean pronunciation habits, the local accent creates extra friction.
+For true beginners trying to build clean standard pronunciation habits, the local speech environment can create extra adjustment.

 Taipei offers some of the strongest and most well-regarded Mandarin programs in the world.
 National Taiwan Normal University's Mandarin Training Center (MTC) and National Taiwan University's International Chinese Language Program (ICLP) are both highly respected, with long track records and experienced instructors.

-There are a few important differences to understand.
-Taiwan uses traditional Chinese characters () rather than the simplified characters () used in mainland China.
-The standard language in Taiwan is called Guóyǔ (), not Pǔtōnghuà, and while it's grammatically very close to mainland standard Mandarin, there are noticeable pronunciation differences: less rhotacization, different neutral-tone patterns, and the same tendency to flatten the curled-tongue zh/ch/sh sounds found across southern China.
+However, there are a few important differences to understand.
+Taiwan uses traditional Chinese characters (繁體字, fántǐzì) rather than the simplified characters (简体字, jiǎntǐzì) used in mainland China.
+The standard language in Taiwan is called 國語 (Guóyǔ), not 普通话.
+It is grammatically very close to mainland standard Mandarin, but there are noticeable differences in pronunciation, vocabulary, and written conventions.

 For learners whose eventual goal is working or studying in mainland China, or passing the HSK (China's official Mandarin proficiency exam), these differences matter.
-Learning traditional characters is valuable — many learners find it deepens their understanding of Chinese writing — but it means additional conversion work when reading simplified-character materials.
-If your primary target is the mainland, studying in Taipei adds a layer of adjustment.
+Learning traditional characters is valuable — many learners find that it deepens their understanding of Chinese writing — but it does add later conversion work if your primary target is the mainland.

-Taipei's cost of living is moderate — lower than Shanghai but generally higher than mainland second- and third-tier cities.
-The city is safe, well-organized, and very livable.
+When it comes to cost, Taipei's living expenses are moderate — lower than Shanghai but generally higher than mainland second- and third-tier cities.
+Overall, the city is safe, well-organized, and very livable.

 Taipei is an excellent choice for learners who value top-tier university programs, prefer traditional characters, or plan to work in a Taiwan-connected context.
 For learners focused on mainland Mandarin, simplified characters, and HSK preparation, the differences add friction.

-Guilin (桂林) may not be the first city most people think of when they imagine studying Chinese in China.
-It's a smaller city in the Guangxi Zhuang Autonomous Region, better known for its extraordinary karst landscape than its language programs.
-But when you evaluate Guilin against the criteria that actually matter for language learning, it consistently comes out ahead — not because it's perfect, but because the combination is unusually strong.
+After considering the bigger-name options, 桂林 (Guìlín) may still not be the first city most people think of when they imagine studying Chinese in China.
+It's a smaller city in the Guangxi Zhuang Autonomous Region, better known for its extraordinary karst landscape than for marquee university branding.

 That matters, but the bigger advantage lies elsewhere.